Skip to main content

 e Any vegetable subgroup may be offered to meet the total weekly vegetable requirement.

-i For SY 2022–23 (beginning July 1, 2022) the weekly sodium limit for school lunch remains Sodium Target 1.
-For SY 2023–24 (beginning July 1, 2023), the sodium limit changes to Sodium Interim Target 1A.
-Note that sodium limits apply to the average meal offered during the school week, not daily or per-meal.
+i Effective July 1, 2024 through June 30, 2027, the weekly sodium limit remains at Sodium Target 1A.
+Beginning July 1, 2027 and beyond, another 15 percent sodium reduction is in effect.
+Note that sodium limits apply to the average meal offered during the school week, not daily or per meal.

 j Nutrition label of manufacturer specifications must indicate zero grams of trans fat per serving.

-Please note: For offer versus serve, every student must take ½ cup fruit and or vegetable or combination of both to count as a reimbursable meal.
+• For offer versus serve (OVS), every student must take ½ cup fruit and or vegetable or combination of both to count as a reimbursable meal.
+Note that OVS is only required by the National School Lunch Program and only for high schools.
+School food authorities may choose to implement OVS at breakfast and at lunch for other grades, however, it is not a requirement.

 Questions: Nutrition Services Division | 800-952-5609